-Grosse Ile is a somewhat small town located in the state of Michigan.
-With a population of 10,137 people and three constituent neighborhoods, Grosse Ile is the 111th largest community in Michigan.
+Grosse Ile is a somewhat small township located in the state of Michigan.
+With a population of 10,654 people and three constituent neighborhoods, Grosse Ile is the 107th largest community in Michigan.

 Grosse Ile real estate is some of the most expensive in Michigan, although Grosse Ile house values don't compare to the most expensive real estate in the U.S.

 The people who call Grosse Ile home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grosse Ile residents report their race to be White, followed by Asian.
-Important ancestries of people in Grosse Ile include German, Polish, Irish, Italian, and English.
+Important ancestries of people in Grosse Ile include German, Polish, Italian, English, and Irish.

 The most common language spoken in Grosse Ile is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and German/Yiddish.